Better use of antibiotics - €1 million

 - 18 November 2016: the shortlisted candidates were announced by the European Commission

-- 6 February 2017: the winner will be officially announced at the award ceremony
+- 6 February 2017: the winner was officially announced at the award ceremony